hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-Architecture.md

 calculate the overall result before removing itself from the JobTracker, doing some final cleanup and returning the result to the requester (using the internal TrackableJobFuture).

-If a job is cancelled while execution all partitions are immediately set to CANCELLED state and a CancelJobSupervisorOperation is executed on all nodes to kill the running processes.
+If a job is canceled while execution all partitions are immediately set to CANCELLED state and a CancelJobSupervisorOperation is executed on all nodes to kill the running processes.

-While the operation is running in addition to the default operations some more are like ProcessStatsUpdateOperation (updates processed records statistics) or NotifyRemoteExceptionOperation (notifies the nodes that the sending node encountered an unrecoverable situation and the Job needs to be cancelled - e.g. NullPointerException inside of a Mapper) are executed against the job owner to keep track of the process.
+While the operation is running in addition to the default operations some more are like ProcessStatsUpdateOperation (updates processed records statistics) or NotifyRemoteExceptionOperation (notifies the nodes that the sending node encountered an unrecoverable situation and the Job needs to be canceled - e.g. NullPointerException inside of a Mapper) are executed against the job owner to keep track of the process.